onnela-lab/forest/fir/fitrep/README.md

 ## 5. Examples <a name="examples"/>

-`fitabase_id`: A participant's unique alphanumeric identifier on the Fitabase platform.
+`fitabase_id`: A unique alphanumeric identifier on the Fitabase platform.

 `fitabase_dir`: The directory containing raw fitabase CSV files.